 Sensitivity and Specificity

 Veterinary practitioners use many diagnostic tests to determine what may be wrong with an animal and how it may be treated.
-The diagnostician must realize that these tests are fallible and that results are usually only close approximations of “truth.”
-We can assume that an animal either has a medical condition or does not; however, no tests are 100% sensitive and specific.
+The diagnostician must realize that these tests are fallible; no tests are 100% sensitive and specific.
 That is, no test can eliminate the potential for false-positive and false-negative results.
 However, there are methods to interpret test results to reduce their inherent fallibility.
 Those tests or diagnostic procedures known to produce the absolute best results are termed “gold standard” tests.
 It is against these gold standards that newer, usually faster and more convenient, tests are measured in terms of sensitivity and specificity.

 Sensitivity is the probability of a positive test result when the disease is actually present.
-A sensitive test is “positive in disease” and minimizes false-negative results, thus minimizing type II error.
-Specificity, in contrast, is the probability of a negative test result in the absence of disease, thereby correctly classifying an individual as disease-free (regarding that particular condition).
-A specific test is “negative in health” and minimizes false-positive results, thus minimizing type I error.
+Specificity is the probability of a negative test result in the absence of disease, thereby correctly classifying an individual as disease-free (regarding that particular condition).
 To calculate the sensitivity and specificity of a test, consider the following 2 × 2 table ( see Table: Calculating Test Sensitivity and Specificity Calculating Test Sensitivity and Specificity ).

-Sensitivity and specificity are inversely proportional, ie, when one increases, the other decreases.
-Therefore, the accuracy of a test is a trade-off between each of these parameters.
 Screening tests tend to have higher sensitivity and lower specificity, because the purpose of such a test is to detect the maximum number of individuals with the particular disease condition.
 A negative test result, therefore, strongly implies that disease is absent, whereas a positive result may require additional, confirmatory testing.
-For that reason, positive tests are often followed up with a confirmatory test that displays higher specificity to identify which positive results are true and which are false.
+For that reason, positive tests are often followed up with a confirmatory test with higher specificity to identify which positive results are true and which are false.
 Given the high specificity of confirmatory tests, a positive result strongly implies that disease is present.